fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 Accessor methods allow us to interact with instance variables __outside of the class__ (i.e. after the object has been created).

-As to whether we __should__ have getters or setters, consider the following:
+As to whether we __should__ have getters or setters (or work directly with the instance variable), consider the following:
 - Should users of my class be able to directly access the state represented by an instance variable?
 If so, then I have to use a getter.
-Otherwise, no getters unless I make them private (we can still handle getting state through other instance methods in the class).
+Otherwise, no getters (use an instance variable) unless I make them private (we can still handle getting state through other instance methods in the class).
 - Should users of my class be able to directly change the state represented by an instance variable?
 If so, then I have to use a setter.
-Otherwise, no setters unless I make them private (again, private does not stop other instance methods from changing state).
+Otherwise, no setters (use an instance variable) unless I make them private (again, private does not stop other instance methods from changing state).

 Also consider: having all your state accessed by an instance variable (i.e. __not__ through a getter/setter method) makes it really easy to see where your state is being set and used.